A test-flight of our drone

 We discovered that printing Aero filaments like standard solid filaments was inefficient.
 It caused surface defects, wasted material, and unnecessary mass.
 To fix this, I developed a printing method specifically optimized for Aero materials.

 By introducing precise ultra-thin grid-like cuts throughout the part, it tricks the slicer into treating internal features as part of the outer contour when spiral vase-mode is enabled.
-After printing, a thin coat of Flex Seal adds surface rigidity and durability.
+After printing, a thin coat of sealant adds surface rigidity and durability.
 This method:

 - Reduces part weight, print time, and material usage by roughly 50%